 Yesterday I returned to her archives at the University of Minnesota where I finally was able to see the files which had been unavailable on my previous visits.
 There was a ton of material, including drawings, leftist magazines and numerous photographs.

 First up is a panel from “Wanda in Wonderland”, a short-lived syndicated newspaper activity page for children (circa 1925):

-Then I found this exquisite detail on a 'puzzle box' Wanda designed, the area pictured below was only about 3 inches wide:
+Then I found this exquisite detail on a ‘puzzle box’ that Wanda had designed; the area pictured below was only about 3 inches wide:

-Here's a 1918 glimpse of a young Wanda exploring a new "look" on the rooftop of her New York apartment, she hasn't yet committed to her signature hairstyle:
+There was a 1918 glimpse of a young Wanda exploring a new “look” on the rooftop of her New York apartment, she hadn’t yet committed to her signature hairstyle:

 Wanda Gág Lucile Lundquist

-Next we see a different side of a much older Wanda, enjoying the company of fellow printmaking heavyweights (note that she's sitting between two of her lovers), probably at the MOMA Art in Our Time opening in 1939:
+The next picture shows a different side of a much older Wanda, enjoying the company of fellow printmaking heavyweights (note that she’s sitting between two of her lovers), at a Rockwell Kent retrospective in 1939: